diabetes; insulin; glucose; hypo; sugar; blood; type 1;

 - how important it is to exercise

-- how to cope with having diabetes (most children feel angry and sad that they have diabetes)
+- how to cope with feelings about having diabetes (most children feel angry and sad that they have diabetes)

 - how to know when blood sugar is low